-Eoghan’s music has been performed all over Ireland, by ensembles such as Chamber Choir Ireland, ConTempo String Quartet, and New Dublin Voices, and is also in demand abroad.
+Eoghan’s music has been widely performed, by ensembles such as Chamber Choir Ireland, ConTempo String Quartet, and New Dublin Voices.
 In 2015 he was awarded the Seán Ó Riada prize for Choral Composition for his piece, Mother Goose’s Melodies.
 He is also the recipient of the 2015 Jerome Hynes Young Composer’s Award, for which he composed a setting of Rimbaud’s Phrases.
-Among others, he has been commissioned by Christ Church Cathedral, Dublin, St. Mary’s Pro-Cathedral, Dublin, The Royal School of Church Music, New Dublin Voices, St. Anne’s Cathedral, Belfast, and the Chapel Royal of HM Tower of London.
-His choral music has been recorded by the UCD Choral Scholars and The Mornington Singers.
+Among others, he has been commissioned by Chamber Choir Ireland, Christ Church Cathedral, Dublin, St Mary’s Pro-Cathedral, Dublin, The Royal School of Church Music, New Dublin Voices, St Anne’s Cathedral, Belfast, and the Chapel Royal of HM Tower of London.
+His music features on recordings by The Sixteen and The Choral Scholars of University College Dublin.

 Eoghan holds a PhD in Composition of Contemporary Sacred Choral Music from the University of Aberdeen.
 As a singer, Eoghan has toured worldwide with Chamber Choir Ireland, Ars Nova Copenhagen, The Gabrieli Consort and The Monteverdi Choir, among others.
 He is an accomplished soloist with an extensive repertoire of oratorio and song.